nathanestark/octree/README.md

 ### `getValue(x: number, y: number, z: number) : T`

 Retreives a value from the tree given the coordinate of the voxel desired.
 Note that the coordinate is in localspace to the tree itself, which does not inherently exist in a more global space.
 All voxels in the tree have a value at all times.
-If a subdivision doesn't exist for the precice coordinates asked for, the value of the parent, or closest existing ancestor is the value returned.
+If a subdivision doesn't exist for the precise coordinates asked for then the value of the parent, or closest existing ancestor, is the value returned.
 This call should be O(log(n)).

 ```